-Carpenters and the construction industry play a crucial role in the Muskoka economy.
-A new Georgian program launching in May aims to help more local residents gain the skills they need to start an apprenticeship.
+Carpenters and the construction industry play a crucial role in the Muskoka economy, and pre-apprenticeship programs help more local residents gain the skills they need to start an apprenticeship.

-The college has received approval from the Ontario Ministry of Advanced Education and Skills Development to offer a single intake of Carpentry Pre-Apprenticeship in May 2017 at its Muskoka Campus in Bracebridge.
-This Employment Ontario program is funded by the Government of Ontario.
+The college received approval from the Ministry of Training, Colleges and Universities (MTCU) to offer a single intake of the Carpentry Pre-Apprenticeship program in 2017 and an intake of the General Carpenter, Plumbing and Electrical Pre-apprenticeship program in 2019.
+Both were funded by the Government of Ontario.

-Training will be provided at no cost to approved applicants.
-It is already generating strong support from community leaders, the construction sector, and economic development partners in the Muskoka region.
+Training was provided at no cost to the approved applicants and both generated strong support from community leaders, the construction sector, and economic development partners in the Muskoka region.